wrex/rexs.tips/content/guitar/Getting-started/notes/just-12-notes.md

 : Because the most important scales in Western music, especially the Major Scale, have seven notes, with each note separated from the other by two different intervals (a whole step, or a half step).
 Following the same sequence of intervals, but starting on different notes leads to "in between" notes, the accidentals.

-Why do some notes have two names (like Eb/D#)?
+Why do some notes have two names (like E&flat;/D&sharp;)?
 : Mostly because we want each of the seven notes in a diatonic key to be labeled A-G. The key of F, for example, comprises the seven notes F, G, A, B&flat;, C, D, and E. It would be weird to call the note A&sharp; instead of B&flat; when playing a song in that key, as you'd have two "A" notes (the scale would become F, G, A, A&sharp;, C, D, and E).

 Also, sometimes you want to alter a chord for different textures.
 "The Hendrix chord," for example, sharpens the 9th scale degree in the chord so it's common to use &sharp; if the 9th scale degree lands on an accidental.

-Why isn't there a note called Cb or E#?
+Why isn't there a note called C&flat; or E&flat;?
 : See [diatonic scales](#diatonic-scales) below.
 No matter which note you start on, you never need a note between B/C or between E/F.

 What does diatonic mean?